 No contribution to this meeting; potential study for a future SEI message that would refer to another standard (similar as with green metadata).
 Study in the Systems context is needed.

-Other SEI - no particular concerns were expressed.
+Other SEI messages - no particular concerns were expressed.

 Joint meeting with AG5 MPEG Visual Quality Assessment 1400-1500 Tuesday 27 April